By Little Pro on 2015-12-30 Views: Update:2018-02-09

 Reminder: Since Switzerland is not a member of the EU or the European Economic Area (EEA), EU REACH regulation does not apply.
 Switzerland has its own restriction list.
 Please refer to Swiss Chemical Risk Reduction Ordinance (ORRChem) for more info.

-Currently there are 63 entries on REACH Annex XVII (updated on 4 Jan 2017).Each entry shows the substance or group of substances or the mixture, and the consequent restrictions conditions.
+Currently there are 66 valid entries on REACH Annex XVII (updated on 17 Jan 2018).Each entry shows the substance or group of substances or the mixture, and the consequent restrictions conditions.
+Please note that entry 33, 39 and 42 have been deleted due to REACH updates and they are no longer valid.

 |Dimethylfumarate (DMF)||Articles or any parts of the articles||<=0.1 mg/kg|